shutterstock/UrlManager/README.md

 UrlManager
 ============

-Urlmanager is a javascript class that gives you an easy way to get and set url parameters.
+UrlManager is a javascript class that gives you an easy way to get and set url parameters.

 Example: